umbraco/UmbracoDocs/Tutorials/Creating-a-Custom-Dashboard/index.md

 ### Going further - Umbraco Angular Services and Directives

 Umbraco has a fine selection of angular directives, resources, and services that you can use in your custom property editors and dashboards.
 The details are here: [Backoffice UI](https://our.umbraco.com/documentation/Reference/API-Documentation/#backoffice-ui).
-For this example it would be nice to welcome the editor by name, to achieve this we can use the **userService** here to customise our dashboard welcome message and increase friendliness:
+For this example, it would be nice to welcome the editor by name.
+To achieve this we can use the `userService` to customize our dashboard welcome message and increase friendliness:

 We inject the **userService** into our AngularJS controller like so: